10 Best Free Things to Do in San Diego

 The Children's Pool in La Jolla is another popular, free activity where families can spend a day enjoying sunshine and the area's wildlife.
 This unique San Diego attraction dates back to 1932 when a seawall was built to protect the shore from oncoming waves, making it the safest place for children to swim.

-Now, the Children's Pool is popularly known for the abundance of harbor seals and sea lions that can be found bathing there.
-For those interested in witnessing wildlife firsthand, Children's Pool in La Jolla is the perfect choice.
+Now, the Children's Pool is popularly known for the abundance of harbor seals and sea lions that can be found on the beach.

 Do keep in mind that although swimmers are allowed, it is highly discouraged due to concerns about water quality and safety.